“If you do not change direction you may end up where you are heading” – Lao Tzu

 You’re not alone

 Finding the right person to work with is an important part of the equation.
-For starters, you might like to read some of the other pages on my website about cancer, genes and lifestyle, so that you get a feel for the way I think.
+For starters, you might like to read some of the other pages on my website so that you get a feel for the way I think.
 Or look at the testimonials to see how other clients have benefited.
 Then, please book appointment on my online booking page.
 Consultations can take place face-to-face at my home in Southborough, Kent, or via Skype/FaceTime.

 Walking my talk